emptea-xyz/triage/README.md

-## Emptea Oxygen
+## Triage

-A platform to create NFT's within seconds.
+A big platform.
+More details coming soon.

+Built by Emptea Labs.